Bali: A Case Study on the Consequences of Privileged Migration

 by Ryan Wong

-Gray faced massive backlash soon after, and responded in a tweet before deleting the thread and locking her account.
+Gray faced massive backlash soon after, responding in a tweet before deleting the thread and locking her account.
 She and her girlfriend have since been deported by Balinese officials following an investigation in which they were found to have broken multiple immigration laws; the head of the Bali office for the Ministry of Law and Human Rights said in a statement that the digital nomad violated the purpose of her visitor-stay permit, and is suspected of “spreading information that could unsettle the public,” such as Bali being a queer-friendly place, and for implying that foreigners could enter Indonesia during the COVID-19 pandemic.
 The pair will be barred from re-entering the country for six months once back in the States.

-The controversy surrounding Gray is just one among many similar disputes between foreign migrants and the natives of developing countries.
+The controversy surrounding Gray is just one among many similar disputes between foreign migrants and the citizens of developing countries.
 In this month alone, there have been a handful of reports of foreigners disobeying local authorities, refusing to follow orders at the expense of everyone else.
 The Public Order Agency in Badung, Bali announced that between January 11-18, of 74 people caught violating COVID-19 safety protocols, 71 were foreign nationals.
 Its chief I Gusti Agung Ketut Suryanegara also stated that since the province began enforcing a mandatory mask rule last September, 80% of the violators were foreigners.
 He then elaborated by saying that they were likely ignoring the health protocols because they could afford to pay the IDR100,000 (~$7) fine for not wearing masks in public.
 While this doesn’t mean that every foreigner in places like Bali is complicit, it does tell us that there are far too many in a similar position who are willing to defy the law and put others at risk because they believe themselves to be above it.

 A reality check for the foreigners who are mad at being called tone-deaf: though it isn’t a crime to move to Bali for a fresh start, you need to acknowledge the privilege you hold as someone from a wealthy nation, as well as the impact you and those in a similar position as yourself have on the local population.
 Don’t expect special treatment just because you come from a richer country.
 Don’t encourage your friends and followers to make their lives harder, especially in the middle of a pandemic that has already left millions impoverished.
 That is tone-deaf.